The One (magazine): Splits and reorganisation

-The ST and Amiga had reached a larger market by 1991 and there were dozens of single format magazines catering to these users.
+The ST and Amiga had reached a larger market by 1991 and there were several single format magazines catering to these users.
 Because of this EMAP, along with recently appointed editor Ciarán Brennan, made the decision to split the magazine into The One for Amiga Games starting May 1991 and The One for ST Games.
 PC games coverage was transferred to the recently launched PC Leisure.

-1991 was the start of the high-water mark of 16-bit gaming.
-The 8-bit computers were fading away and gamers were moving over to the faster and more powerful 16-bit formats.
 Because many features fell into the general computing category, content remained similar between the two magazines.
 Because both magazines were produced by the same production team, the magazines resembled one another.
 However a few months later both titles would move in their own directions, catering for platform specific games.

 In 1992 EMAP was reorganizing their games magazines.
 Mean Machines was split into two, The One for ST Games was incorporated into Europress's ST Action, and ACE magazine closed.
 ACE magazine closing meant that there was a well-respected team available.
 To give The One a new direction and look, the original staff were moved on (speculation suggests they were moved to assist with the launch of ST Review magazine) and the ACE writers took their place.
 The change of The One was evident with magazines' relaunch.
 The new editor Jim Douglas and his team produced the new magazine from May 1992, with its shortened logo THE ONE, with the subtitle "Incorporating all the best of ACE".
 As the subtitle suggested, the magazine layout and content was essentially The One with some of the content of ACE, together producing an entirely new magazine.